Accessibility statement

 Alternatively, attend multiple modules as part of your wider professional development.
 You can then choose to register for one of the following postgraduate courses:

-You should apply for your Masters, Diploma or Certificate awards after taking no more than 40 credits of modules.
+If you take and pass the assessment of one of our CPD short courses, your results can count towards the completion of a Masters, Diploma or Certificate award.
+You should apply for your Masters, Diploma or Certificate award after taking no more than 40 credits of modules.
 All components of your chosen postgraduate award, including modules taken as CPD short courses, must be taken within a five year time period.

 Upcoming courses and start dates

-We offer ten short course modules in System Safety Engineering.
-Teaching for each module is delivered during a five day teaching week, enabling you to learn alongside your work as you bring your skills fully up to date.
+We offer short course modules in System Safety Engineering.
+Teaching for each module is delivered in a blended format with self-study materials released online and three days of face-to-face teaching in York, enabling you to learn alongside your work as you bring your skills fully up to date.

 Foundations of System Safety Engineering (FSSE)